ibm-cloud-docs/connected-trade-platform/white-paper.md

 {: #trade-platform-finance}
 {: #white-paper}

 This white paper introduces and provides an overview of the trade finance industry, its market potential, and current challenges.
-In addition, IBM's proposed solution to address those challenges and how the solution can accelerate the modernization and digitization of the trade finance industry is discussed.
+In addition, IBM proposes the outlined solution to address those challenges and how it can accelerate the modernization and digitization of the trade finance industry is discussed.
 {: shortdesc}

 ## Understanding trade finance